Course Title: Honours Photography Studio 2

 Your learning in this course takes place in a studio context through a series of lectures, workshops and practicals as well through access to online materials, instructional tutorials and readings.
 You will continue working with your supervisor to help formulate how your project for the semester will be realised.
 You will meet regularly with your supervisor to explore options and discuss outcomes.

 Overview of Learning Resources

-RMIT will provide you with resources and tools for learning in this course through our online systems.
-During the course you will produce photographic works, with access to photographic studios, editing and printing facilities.
+RMIT will provide you with resources and tools for learning in this course through our online systems such as Canvas and the RMIT Library.
+During the course you will produce works, with access to photographic studios, editing and printing facilities.